 To get the best freelancers and secure an excellent ROI, you need to understand how…

-Composing a HR manual ensures your entire business team is aware of their responsibilities and obligations — but what should HR documentation cover?
-Here’s how to write a compliant Australian HR manual
+Composing a HR manual helps ensure your entire business team is aware of their responsibilities and obligations — but what should HR documentation cover?
+Here’s how to put together an effective Australian HR manual

-A clearly defined HR policy is critical to the smooth operation and success of businesses of all sizes.
+A clearly defined HR policy embodied in an HR manual is critical to the smooth operation and success of businesses of all sizes.
 Establishing clear HR policies and procedures provides structure, consistency, and control, ensuring that a business remains compliant with Australian employment legislation.

 HR policy should also be effectively communicated to employees in order to ensure that they are aware of their responsibilities and company expectations.
-The most effective method of communicating HR policy to employees is via a HR manual, which will detail employee management and relationships.
+The most effective method of communicating HR policy to employees is via an online HR manual, which will detail employee management and relationships.

-A HR manual is issued by the management of a business, and typically takes the form of either an internal document or employee handbook.
-An effective HR manual should communicate workplace practices, hiring procedures, and termination guidelines.
+A HR guide is issued by the management of a business, and typically takes the form of either an internal document or employee handbook.
+An effective HR guide should communicate workplace practices, hiring procedures, and termination guidelines.

 The essential nature of employee manuals and the manner in which they present the workplace policy of a business means they are often referred to in legal proceedings, necessitating the composition of a highly thorough and accurate document.

 Composing your own HR manual can be complicated.
 Many businesses choose to outsource the composition of HR documents and manuals to specialists or take advantage of pre-formatted templates and forms in order to ensure their HR manual is accurate.